marcou-andrew/CX4640Project/README.md

 we are always taught to "carry the one".
 This refers to the fact that the addition taking place in a specific column runs out of integers 1-9, and must pass a value of 1 to the next column to the left, meaning a "movement up" in order of magnitude.
 The process for subtraction is also very similar in base-10

 ### Why computer numbers are different
+Though many take it for granted, the human mind is incredibly complex and is seemingly impossible to replicate.
+Consequently, it is very hard for a computer to operate in base-10.
+Luckily, due to the way its transistors operate, a computer operates very efficiently in base-2 arithmetic.

 ## Floating Point Numbers
 ## Floating-Point Arithmetic